Skip to Content

 • Avoid recorded statements.
 Insurers may ask for a recorded statement early.
 It is wise to get legal guidance first.

-For more general help with insurance communications after any injury, see:
+For more general help with insurance communications after any injury, see: How to Interact With Insurance Adjusters After an Injury.

 How Is Fault Proven in an Illinois Dog Bite Case?

 Fault in an Illinois dog bite case is proven by establishing that the defendant owned or controlled the dog, that you were lawfully present and did not provoke the animal, and that the dog caused your injuries.
-Under strict liability, you do not need to prove the owner was negligent — only that they owned the dog and it bit you.
+Under strict liability, you do not need to prove the owner was negligent—only that they owned the dog and it bit you.
 Medical records, photographs, and animal control reports provide the core evidence.

 Insurance companies often concede that a bite happened, then minimize its impact.
 The strongest cases connect three things: (1) the circumstances of the attack, (2) the medical consequences, and (3) the real-life limitations that followed.
 We focus on evidence that is hard to argue with.